Gritty K-State delivers another upset, 61-58 over Kentucky - Philly

+Xavier Sneed scored 22 points and Brown came through with the shot of the game, banking one in with his left hand before he sprawled out on the court to give gritty K-State a 61-58 victory over Kentucky in the South Regional semifinals Thursday night.

+"We knew they were going to try to block the shot with their length," Brown said.
+"They were blocking shots all night.
+Once I got away from my guy, I just wanted to go to the basket."

-Demeaned by many pundits as the worst team still alive in the NCAA Tournament, ninth-seeded K-State got 22 points from Xavier Sneed and gave the South Regional one more upset with a 61-58 semifinal victory over Kentucky.
+Demeaned by many pundits as the worst team still alive in the NCAA Tournament, ninth-seeded K-State got the last laugh against a program that holds eight national titles.

-Next up in the bracket-busting South: the regional final against No. 11 seed Loyola, which continued its stunning run in the tournament with a 69-68 victory over Nevada.
+Next up: the regional final against No. 11 seed Loyola, which continued its stunning run in the tournament with a 69-68 victory over Nevada .

-Just the way it should be in a regional that became the first in NCAA history to have the top four seeds knocked out on very first weekend, including No. 1-ranked Virginia.
+Just the way it should be in a regional that became the first in NCAA history to have the top four seeds knocked out the very first weekend , including No. 1-ranked Virginia.

 "He's the guy you've got to go through.
 He can make plays," K-State coach Bruce Weber said.
 "He missed a couple of them there down the stretch, but he made a big one at the end."

-Kentucky's Quade Green put up an airball from beyond the arc and Kansas State rebounded, drawing a foul that sent Amaad Wainright to the line for two free throws that could've sealed it.
+Quade Green put up an airball from beyond the arc and Kansas State rebounded, drawing a foul that sent Amaad Wainright to the line for two free throws.
 He made only one, giving Kentucky (26-11) one more chance to force overtime.

-Shai Gilgeous-Alexander got a decent look at the basket, but his shot rimmed out as the horn sounded.
+Shai Gilgeous-Alexander got a decent look at the basket.
+His shot rimmed out as the horn sounded .

-Brown wasn't done.
-In the raucous celebration, he leaped over the press table like Superman and sprinted into the arms of the purple-clad Kansas State fan section.

 "I just see a lot of grit, a lot of guys that love each other," Brown said.
 "We play defense the right way and just play for each other."